IceCuBear/YtLowViewFilter/README.md

 ## License

+GNU GPLv3 — see the userscript header. © IceCuBear

 This project is open source.
-Feel free to modify and distribute.
+Contributions and pull requests are welcome.